Be-Secure/BeSman/README.md

 - <a href="https://www.virtualbox.org/" target="_blank">Virtual Box</a>
 - <a href="https://www.vagrantup.com/" target="_blank">Vagrant</a>
 - <a href="https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html" target="_blank">Ansible</a>

-- Use Gitbash with mingw, if the base OS is Windows
+`NOTE: Use Gitbash with mingw, if the base OS is Windows`

 ## Installation